Management, Organizational Leadership Concentration, M.S.

 Career electives (6 hours)

-In consultation with their advisors, students will select and complete 6 hours of courses in a professional area that relates to their career interests, or they may select and complete 6 hours of business electives that apply to organizational leadership.
+In consultation with their advisors, students will select and complete 6 hours of courses in a professional area that relates to their career interests.